moto-timo/kernelci-core/tekton/README.md

 KernelCI Tekton
 ---------------

-This is a POC/WIP inspired by the kernelci-jenkins jobs but implemented in Tekton
+This is a POC/WIP inspired by the kernelci-jenkins jobs but implemented in Tekton.

 For now, see the README.md in https://github.com/threexc/yocto-tekton for some guidance to get a single-node cluster up and running.